-An illness like depression requires a high level of skill, education and decades of experience.
+An illness like depression requires a high level of skill, education and tons of experience.
 Aurum wellness provides a holistic brand of depression management counselling app in India.
 Going in-depth with you, to help you conquer the depression and to live your life free of pain and anguish.
-Aurum Wellness is a leading depression counselling centre in India that provides service in helping users overcome their depression.
+Aurum Wellness is a leading depression counselling platform in India that provides service in helping users overcome their depression.
 If you find yourself feeling low, sad, in pain and depressed, reach out to us and we will together find a solution to your problems.
 Look no further for the best treatment for depression in .

 Often, when our mood is positive, we take it for granted.
 However, when our mood is negative, we’re more apt to notice it.
-Everyone has negative moods sometimes.
+Everyone has negative feelings and moods sometimes.
 Frequently they’re caused by something in our life such as the break-up of a romantic relationship or learning that we didn’t get the job we wanted.
 Even when a negative mood seems to affect our daily functioning, we eventually cope with the negative event and move forward with our lives.

 However, for some people, it’s far more serious.
-Some people experience a type of negative mood that is more severe and long-lasting than a bad mood caused by a relatively normal type of life stress.
-This is when someone moves from having a normal reaction to a negative situation to experiencing depression.
+Some people experience a type of negative mood that is more severe and long-lasting than a bad mood caused by a relatively normal type of life event.
+This is the time when that person moves into a state of depression.

 Depression can significantly impact your life, the way you think and feel, and the way you act normally.
 It goes far beyond feeling sad or upset over something in the short-term or a reaction to something negative that happens.
 It affects a whole lot of your life aspects.
 Depression affects your mood, thoughts, feelings, behaviors and physical health.
 Severe depression can result in losing the ability to feel pleasure in the things you once enjoyed.
 It can also cause you to withdraw from your social relationships even from people to whom you are closest.
 This includes your family and closest friends.